Has a friend or relative pitched a direct sales opportunity to you that looks like a pyramid scheme? Here’s how to tell the difference.

 Is Direct Sales a Pyramid Scheme?

-To better understand how direct sales is not a pyramid schemeOpens in a new tab., we must first look more closely at them both.
+To better understand how direct sales is not a pyramid scheme, we must first look more closely at them both.

 And to be fair to you, we must also look at multi-level marketing, an industry that might be confused with direct sales and pyramid schemes.